rom1504/img2dataset/examples/distributed_img2dataset_tutorial.md

 To support that use case, img2dataset proposes to use multiple machines by setting up a pyspark cluster.
 This document will help you setup such a cluster and run img2dataset on it.

+## Where to get a cluster, what machines to use?

+These providers have been tested to work well with img2dataset:
+* aliyun small 2 cores nodes ($4.5/month for 40 sample/s)
+* aws c6i.4xlarge nodes ($0.68/h for 1000 sample/s)

+Ubuntu 20.04 works well with img2dataset.
+Centos7 also works.
+Other providers probably work too but haven't been tested.

 ## Setting up a pyspark cluster

 ### You already got a cluster